zslwyuan/AMF-Placer/src/app/AMFPlacer/AMFPlacerMainPage.md

 1. supports placeemnt with a large number of mixed-size macros with shape constraints in practical FPGA applications.
 2. a set of optional optimization techniques to improve mixed-size FPGA placement QoR
-3. parallelize the implementation of each stage of placement based on multi-threading
+3. parallelizes the implementation of each stage of placement based on multi-threading
 4. modularized function implementation for easier further development
 5. flexible and extensible JSON-based placement configuration
-6. support placement check-point importing/exporting
+6. supports placement check-point importing/exporting
 7. a set of pre-implementation benchmarks from latest practical FPGA applications
+8. provides a set of Tcl scripts which extracts design netlist from Vivado and exports post-placement information to Vivado

 **Implementation Overview**